Abortion Services in New Zealand

 The treatment will usually consist of one Mifegyne® tablet containing 200mg of mifepristone.
 This acts by blocking the effects of progesterone, a hormone which is needed for pregnancy to continue.
 The Mifegyne® data sheet can be viewed on the MedSafe website.

-This will be followed 36-48 hrs later by the insertion into the vagina of four tablets each containing 200µg of Cytotec® (misoprostol).
-This is a different type of hormone (a prostaglandin) that helps to expel the pregnancy.
-In some cases the doses of both drugs may be changed by the doctor.
-A second dose may be given if the woman has not passed the sac within 4 hours time.
+This will be followed 0-48 hrs later by the insertion into the vagina, or inside the mouth (buccal), four tablets each containing 200µg of Cytotec® (misoprostol).
+This is a different type of hormone, a prostaglandin, that helps to expel the pregnancy.
+If the woman remains in hospital a second dose may be given if the woman has not passed the pregnancy sac within 4 hours.

 Who can use this treatment?